negar-rostamzadeh/Tensorflow_video_loader/README.md

   - `video_converter.py`: Reading avi files of the UCF101 dataset.

 * `kth/`: A directory containing codes for converting videos to batches.
-  - `video_converter.py`: Reading avi files of the UCF101 dataset.
+  - `video_converter.py`: Reading avi files of the kth dataset.

 * `kinetiks/`: A directory containing codes for converting videos to batches.
-  - `video_converter.py`: Reading avi files of the UCF101 dataset.
+  - `video_converter.py`: Reading avi files of the kinetiks dataset.
 * `Dockerfile`: Recipe for a TensorFlow Docker image compiled from source with some non-default optimizations enabled (which gets rid of SSE-related warnings and such) as well as XLA support turned on.